ecmwf/anemoi-datasets/docs/using/missing.rst

 The code above will not raise an exception, even if there are missing dates.
-The ``slice(0, 2)`` represents the ``i`` and ``i+1`` indices in the loop (the Python ``slice`` is similar the the Python's ``range`` function, as the first bound in included while the last bound is excluded).
+The ``slice(0, 2)`` represents the ``i`` and ``i+1`` indices in the loop (the Python :py:func:`slice` is similar the the Python's :py:func:`range` function, as the first bound in included while the last bound is excluded).

-You can also provide a single integer to the `expected_access` parameter.
+You can also provide a single integer to the ```expected_access`` parameter.
 The two forms below are identical:

 .. literalinclude:: code/iterating_missing_dates3_.py

+.. _fill_missing_gaps:

 ***********************************************
  Concatenating datasets with gaps between them
 ***********************************************

-When you concatenate two or more datasets, the libarry will check that the dates are contiguous, i.e. that the last date of a dataset is one `frequency` before the first date of the next dataset.
+When you concatenate two or more datasets, the library will check that the dates are contiguous, i.e. that the last date of a dataset is one `frequency` before the first date of the next dataset.

 If the dates are not contiguous, the library will raise an error.
-You can force the concatenation by setting the `fill_missing_gaps` option:
+You can force the concatenation by setting the ``fill_missing_gaps`` option:

 .. literalinclude:: code/fill_missing_gaps_.py